whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/gwas_quality_control.md

 sidebar_position: 2
 ---

-# GWAS quality control
+# Analysing a GWAS

 We will now work with a set of data files containing many SNPs from chromosome 19 genotyped on controls and cases.
 Data from a
 GWAS would contain SNPs at this density across the entire genome, but we will focus on just one chromosome to make the exercises more tractable.

+Our first task will be to **quality control** the dataset to remove unusual SNPs and samples.

 ## Basic quality control using plink

 ### Converting data to binary format
 The key files are `chr19-example.vcf.gz` and `chr19-example.samples`.
-If you followed the [getting started section](./gwas_analysis_plink.md), you should already have these in your folder.
+If you followed the [getting started section](./getting_setup.md), you should already have these in your folder.

-Before getting started, let's convert these files from VCF format to a 'binary PED' format that PLINK can read more easily:
+Before getting started, let's convert these files from VCF format to a 'binary PED' format that PLINK can read more
+easily:

 ```sh
 ./plink --make-bed \